Get the new FREE JFH MP3 compilation -- Vol. 13!

 Film Review

-The more I ponder this film, the more I realize I have a love/hate relationship with it.
+The more I ponder Robin Williams' latest film, the more I realize I have a love/hate relationship with it.
 It's a great theatrical piece, but tainted in more ways than one.
-The morals are a bit messed up.
+The morals within it, I'd say, are a bit messed up.

-With a good plot, good acting job, and good characters, Bicentennial Man is entertaining to say the least.
-But I once again must get atop my Hollywood soap box and complain about certain aspects about this movie.
-1st off, the language.
-This is a PG-rated movie and in one scene, Rupert, the character who gives Andrew human "upgrades," teaches Andrew to say the "s" word as opposed to other harmless words.
+With a good plot, good acting, and good characters, Bicentennial Man is entertaining to say the least.
+But I, once again, must get atop my Hollywood soap box and complain about certain aspects about this movie.
+First off, the language.
+This is a PG-rated movie and in one scene, Rupert, the character who gives Andrew human "upgrades," teaches Andrew to say the "S" word, as opposed to other harmless words.
 The word is repeated several times and then Andrew later uses it in the film.
-It's just stupid, because it encourages swearing.
+It's just dumb, because it encourages swearing.
 And of course kids who see the movie will probably think it's funny and without knowing better, repeat the word.

-Also, in Andrew's quest for "humandom" (I can make up my own words :) ), he gets male organs and it's implied in many ways that he has premarital sex with a female human being (unfortunately, you have to specify gender these days).
+Also, in Andrew's quest for humanity, he gets male reproductive organs and it's implied in many ways that he has premarital sex with a female human being.
 For this to be PG, it's assumed that it is a movie you can take your kids to, but, unfortunately, Bicentennial Man is not that kind of movie.
-From language to sex talk to implied sexual relations, this is a movie to leave the kids home for.
+From language, to sex talk, to implied sexual relations, this is a movie to leave the kids home for.
+Despite it's PG rating, Bicentennial Man is a movie for adults.
 (Small minor note: there is a fat ugly spider in it for those of you spider-haters like me.
-It's not as bad as a tarantula, but they do briefly show Andrew finding the ugly pest and take it outside to set it free on a flower bed.
-If he was really smart, he should have killed it...)
+It's not as bad as a tarantula, but they do briefly show Andrew finding the ugly pest and taking it outside to set it free on a flower bed.
+If he was really smart, he should have killed it... ;) )

 The redeeming qualities of the film are the emphasis on family, the special effects (for the futuristic scenes that remind me of Back to the Future II), and the characters.
 The film does have its funny moments.
 And for a Christian, it does make you think, but the above faults still ring true.
-The 2.5 star rating is mainly given for the film's production, and it would have warranted a higher rating if it weren't for the stupid wordly flaws.
-If you have any questions or comments about the film before you see it, feel free to contact me.
+The 2.5 star rating is mainly given for the film's production values, with all else considered, and it would have warranted a higher rating if it weren't for its more mature content.

 - John DiBiase (reviewed: 1/3/00)